marksherman/snapshot-service/README.md

 Run app inventor locally, and it will connect to the server, above, also running locally.

 I recommended opening the javascript console in the browser when using the App Inventor instance, and watching the terminal where the snapshot server is running.
-Both, at time of writing, will show the snapshots as they are received, which should be on any blocks change, and more.
+Both will show the snapshots as they are received, which should be on any blocks change, and more.

-##Unit Tests - incomplete
+##Unit Tests - work in progress
-Included are partial unit tests, which require mocha, chai, and chai-as-promised.
-The promise-system local filesystem unit and the anonymizer unit are currently well exercised by the unit tests.
+Included are partial unit tests.
+The filesystem unit and the anonymizer unit are currently well exercised by the unit tests.
+The development dependecies were installed during ```npm install``` earlier, so testing should work after that, from root:
 ```
-cd server
-npm install mocha chai chai-as-promised
-make test
+npm test
 ```
+Or, if already in the ```server``` directory, simply run ```make test```.